Consider your needs

 - Find out if the company has an insurance program.
-Make sure the commercial automobile insurance policy held by the TNC includes coverage for bodily injury and property damage to you and others before and during the time you are designated to drive passengers for payment.
+Make sure the commercial automobile insurance policy held by the TNC includes coverage for liability, bodily injury and property damage to you and others before and during the time you are designated to drive passengers for payment.

 - Review any agreement involving car-sharing or ridesharing.
 Seek legal counsel if needed.